-Researchers investigating the many ways we get by with a little help from trillions of our bacterial friendsSeptember 20th, 2013 in Immunology /
+Researchers investigating the many ways we get by with a little help from trillions of our bacterial friendsSeptember 20th, 2013 by Deborah Halber in Immunology /

 Everyone's got a personal collection of microbiota.
 You could think of yours as your unique internal pet—at up to 3 percent of your body mass, it's as hefty as a teacup Yorkie or a large guinea pig—requiring care and feeding.
 In turn, your microbiota provide essential services: extracting energy from food, absorbing and generating vitamins and amino acids and forming barriers against infective invaders.
 If researchers are correct, your microbiota might also fight diabetes, obesity and cancer; stimulate your immune system; break down toxins; and boost your overall health.